Quantum Electrodynamics with a Nonmoving Dielectric Sphere: Quantizing Lorenz-Mie Scattering: Introduction

-This research program starts with this article, that focuses on deriving quantum electrodynamics in the presence of a rigid and nonmoving dielectric sphere.
+In this article we focus on deriving quantum electrodynamics in the presence of a rigid and nonmoving dielectric sphere.
 We quantize the electromagnetic field in the presence of a dielectric sphere in terms of spherical, scattering, and plane-wave modes (\secref{sec:quantization}).
 We then focus on the problem of quantum light scattering (\secref{sec:qmie}).
-We study the scattering of single-photon states, coherent squeezed light, and the quantum Hong-Ou-Mandel interference in the scattering of two-photon states.
-This theoretical framework provides the essential toolbox to further develop the theory by including quantum degrees of freedom of the dielectric sphere (e.g. center-of-mass motion, acoustic vibration) that are at the core of optical levitodynamics experiments.
-This significant extension will be presented in subsequent articles.
+We study the scattering of single-photon states, coherent squeezed light, and two-photon states.
+This theoretical framework provides the essential toolbox to further develop the theory by including quantum degrees of freedom of the dielectric sphere (e.g. center-of-mass motion, acoustic vibration) that are at the core of levitated optomechanical experiments.
+This significant extension is presented in~\cite{Maurer2023} for the particularly relevant case of center-of-mass motion.

 This article builds upon the seminal work of R.~J.~Glauber and M.~Lewenstein~\cite{Glauber1991}, where a theory of quantum electrodynamics in the presence of general inhomogeneous and linear dielectric media is derived.
-Here, we particularize to the case of a dielectric sphere where, by making use of analytical results derivable in the presence of spherical symmetry, we significantly extend their results.
+Here, we particularize to the case of a dielectric sphere where, by making use of analytical results derivable in the presence of spherical symmetry, some of them very recent~\cite{McPhedran2020}, we significantly extend their results.
 In order to make our article self-consistent with a coherent notation and with a logical derivation, we re-derive some of the results contained in Ref.~\cite{Glauber1991}.